lockwooda/lockwood.me/content/posts/mmpelection.md

 Labour made no commitment to voting systems in their manifestos, but did commit to a Constitutional Convention to look into the 'renewal of ...
 Parliament' through the use of citizens' assemblies.
 On the contrary, the Conservatives made a direct commitment to uphold First Past the Post in their manifesto.

+Of the parties that did make promises for proportional representation, they did not make them one of their big manifesto promises.
+I'm not even going to touch on why they didn't, because I imagine at this point it is pretty obvious why.

 # Mixed-member Proportional

 In one of my previous blog posts, I discussed about the Additional Member System (AMS), an electoral system used in Scottish parliamentary, Welsh and London assembly elections.
 It is a variant of an older system, mixed-member proportional representation, or MMP.
 It was in essence adopted by what was then West Germany in 1957 and is still used, albeit in a modified form, to this day.
 It is known for its complexity, with the need to balance proportional elections with local representation and representation of minorities at state level.

 MMP requires voters to cast two votes; one vote is for their local representative, their 'first vote', and the other vote is for their favourite party, the 'second vote'.
 To the keen eyed, yes, this is also how voting in AMS works.
 However, the difference between the systems is in how the votes are handled once they are all counted.

 AMS and MMP both use proportional representation to balance out the results of the constituencies (the first vote) to match the party vote (the second vote) as much as possible.
 As a result, members of Parliament can be elected in two ways; either as a local representative or as a 'list' member.

 As a result of this, political parties are baked into the fabric of the electoral system; this is in contrast to FPTP, where parties could be deemed 'unnecessary' and the system would still function with independent candidates.
-As with FPTP, the candidate with the plurality of votes will be designated the elected member for the constituency.
-These play an important role in the German MMP system.

-Put simply, MMP works as follows:
+If you don't want the fancy details, here is how MMP roughly works:
 - Elect MPs to constituencies based on plurality of the vote in a constituency
     - Essentially, this is First Past the Post
 - Determine how many MPs a party should have at a regional level from second votes